vwu15/cdf_portfolio/README.md

 **1**   [[Annual Report] Tracking Metrics for Projects](https://github.com/vwu15/cdfportfolio/blob/master/%5BAnnual%20Report%5D%20Tracking%20Metrics%20for%20Projects.pdf)

-- Blurb:
+- Blurb: This document showcases Binghamton Enactus' social impact projects and their respective metrics for each of the three project phases: (1) "Need", (2) "Action", and (3) "Impact."
+The document was presented to a panel of judges comprised of business leaders at the Enactus National Competition 2018.
-- Contribution:
+- Contribution: As the President/CEO, I managed the design and production of the annual report.
-- Photo Caption:
+- Photo Caption: The Binghamton Enactus team comes together for the weekly meeting to provide peer support and project feedback.

 **2**   [[Brochure] Raising Awareness of Food Insecurity](https://github.com/vwu15/cdfportfolio/blob/master/%5BBrochure%5D%20Raising%20Awareness%20of%20Food%20Insecurity.pdf)